$ cd fundamentals-of-devops

 http_port: 80

-This will create a single EC2 instance, with the base_name
+This will create a single EC2 instance, with the name nginx_instances

 which is the default port for HTTP.
-Run the playbook with this vars file as follows:
+Authenticate to AWS and run the playbook with this vars file as follows:

 $ ansible-playbook \